roots/docs/trellis/local-development.md

 ### Nothing
 That's right... nothing!
 You might not care about a local development environment.
-Or you might only want to use Trellis for deploying to managed servers like.
+Or you might only want to use Trellis for deploying to managed servers.
 Trellis is quite flexible and supports these uses cases as well.